 Do use kosher salt in dishes where precise quantities are crucial.

-Kosher salt’s coarser grains are easier to pick up when compared to the fine crystals of regular table salt.
+Kosher salt’s larger grains are easier to pick up when compared to the crystals of regular table salt or a fine sea salt.
 Table salt grains are consistently the same size, which allows them to flow smoothly.
-That smooth-flowing characteristic is not ideal when you need a pinch of salt since some of the grains tend to fall away when pinched.
+That smooth-flowing characteristic is not ideal when you need a pinch of salt, since some of the grains tend to fall away when pinched.
 The irregular grains of kosher salt make the pinching action more precise and can give you exactly the amount of salt that you want for your application.

 Do use twice as much kosher salt when adding it to a dish in place of table salt.